roei111/Birthday-Countdown/README.md

 # Birthday Organizer - Platform built with the MERN stack

-<h4>A platform that organizes birthdays by groups, and counts down to the dates</h4>
+<h4>A platform that organizes birthdays by groups, and counts down to the dates.
+It has cool features like authentication, authorization, single-page application, responsive design, full CRUD operations & upload photos.</h4>

 <img src="client/public/ogImage.png">
 <p align="center">